 Sumiyoshiya―Traditional Japanese Ryokan which is only 10 minutes away from Kenrokuen by foot

 Wajima Onsen Yashio―Close to the ocean, hot spring Onsen on the site

-If you need some help to organize your trip to Ishikawa, you should definitely check out our private tour including English guide.
+If you need some help to organize your trip to Ishikawa, you should definitely check out our tours including an English guide.
 We’re glad to help you make your trip to Ishikawa a safe, comfortable, and unforgettable memory!

-Visit the highlights in Kanazawa with our friendly guide in a day!
+Visit the highlights in Kanazawa with our friendly guide and enjoy the area in a day!